neil-unomaha/CIF_CYBR_8950/README.md

 ## Project Timeline

+This is a rough outline of each weeks project goals.
+The team came together to make a timeline that follows the milestone markers and other events that might occur.
+This timeline is suspected to change as the project goes on or if the team hits any faults along the way.
+A Gantt chart can be seen below for a better look at the team distribution of work.

 | Week          | Area of Focus    |
 | ------------- | ------------- |
 | 0-3           | CIF Enironment set up and stabilization.<br> Project Realization will be used to develope a plan for the future.
 As well as documentation. |